-But don’t despair if you’re struggling to save a large deposit there are still many mortgages out there for first time buyers.
-You can find typical first time buyer mortgage rates in our rates tables.
+But don’t despair if you’re struggling to save a large deposit – there are still many mortgages out there for first-time buyers.
+You can find typical first-time buyer mortgage rates in our rates tables.

-So for a £200,000 house you would need to have £20,000 in savings for a 90% mortgage or £10,000 in savings for a 95% mortgage.
+Say you wanted to buy a £200,000 house.
+You’d need to have £20,000 in savings for a 90% mortgage or £10,000 in savings for a 95% mortgage.

 There are also two government schemes aimed at helping people with small deposits to buy a house.

 Whether you will be better off with an ordinary mortgage or using one of the government schemes will depend on your individual circumstances.
 An adviser will be able to talk you through your options and help you find the best deal.